amitjoy/amitjoy.github.com/_posts/2016-10-02-Kura-Wires-First-Look.md

 ![alt text](https://s14.postimg.org/sqzzial2p/image.png "Wire Graph")

-This shows an example Industrial IoT scenario to accumulate and store telemetry data from Modbus PLC and publish to to the cloud platform.
+This shows an example Industrial IoT scenario to accumulate and store telemetry data from Modbus PLC and publish it to the cloud platform.

 ![alt text](https://s9.postimg.org/xae91kwgf/image.png "Wire Graph with Configurable Parameters")

 This partially shows the different configurable parameters for a **Modbus Asset**.
-Based on the driver implementation that the **Asset** uses, the configurable options gets changed.
-Here what you see is strictly specific to Modbus Driver as I have associated a Modbus Driver implementation to the **Asset** in the **Wire Graph**
+Based on the driver implementation that the **Asset** uses, the configurable options get changed.
+Here what you see is strictly specific to Modbus Driver as I have associated a Modbus Driver implementation to the **Asset** in the **Wire Graph**.

 ## Conclusion